garygriswold/Bible.js/Plugins/AudioPlayer/README.md

 	When started: View -> Tools -> Android Monitor
 	Select com.shortsands.<whatever>

-Memory is usually at 7.4Meg, cpu near zero, and network near zero If I stop the application with Back button, home button, or kill button and restart with icon, the memory use stays about the same, but the CPU use spikes to 40% for couple seconds which looks like the prepare and seek, and then it stays high 10-20% for a few more seconds while it does more buffering in of content.
-After that cpu use drops to near zero with just and occasional jump.
+//Memory is usually at 7.4Meg, cpu near zero, and network near zero
+//If I stop the application with Back button, home button, or kill button and restart with icon,
+//the memory use stays about the same, but the CPU use spikes to 40% for couple seconds
+//which looks like the prepare and seek, and then it stays high 10-20% for a few more seconds
+//while it does more buffering in of content.
+After that cpu use drops to near zero with just
+//and occasional jump.

-The one finding of concern is that the memory use never drops below 6.9Meg while the App is not running.
+//The one finding of concern is that the memory use never drops below 6.9Meg while the App is not running.
-Except if I kill the App entirely, and then it appears to drop to zero.
-But, I used onDestroy to verify that MediaPlayer had been released and was null, and setting VideoView and VideoController to null did not reduce memory noticably.
+//Except if I kill the App entirely, and then it appears to drop to zero.
+But, I used onDestroy to
+//verify that MediaPlayer had been released and was null, and setting VideoView and VideoController
+//to null did not reduce memory noticably.

 Apple iOS Development
 =====================

-Testing iOS Native VideoPlayer
+Testing iOS Native AudioPlayer
 ------------------------------

 	open Xcode
-	select ShortSands/VideoModule/platforms/ios
+	select ShortSands/AudioModule/platforms/ios
 	run

 Getting iOS to run